patrick-crawford/WEB422-Backup/notes/angular-testing-intro.md

 });
 ```

 We can see that it fails with "Expected false to be true".
-Before moving on, change the expection back to "true" so that we no longer see the error
+Before moving on, change the expectation back to "true" so that we no longer see the error

 <br>